 - B.A. in Psychology from Occidental College

 Spence, M. & Tseng, A. (2018).
 Integrating social and emotional learning instruction into core academic instruction for students with ASD.
-Manuscript submitted for publication.
+In press.

 Spence, M. (2017).
 Instructional strategies for promoting reading comprehension in non-verbal students with autism spectrum disorders.
 DADD Express, 28(2), 1-6.